alexlam21/data-sci-projs/README.md

 # data-sci-projs
-Data science projects in order of easy to most difficult.
+Data science projects done to hone skills.
 The projects will be saved in their own files when small enough.